hiikion/bin-parcer/DOCS.md

 ```python
 password_check = p.password_check
 ```
-returns true if paste has password false if dosent
+returns true if paste has password false if dosent <br>
-type: bool
+type: bool <br>
 <a href='#'>BACK</a>